 Our Psychologists have extensive experience in the field of workers’ compensation and rehabilitation and specialises in conducting independent clinical psychological assessments, workplace factual investigations and combined comprehensive assessments.
 Simone’s experience also encompasses the provision of complex claims advice to human resource and rehabilitation personnel.

 Independent Clinical Psychological Assessments are designed to examine an individuals’ current psychological functioning subsequent to alleged workplace stressors in the context of a claimants’ lodgement of a workers’ compensation claim for a psychological injury.
 The assessment involves a clinical interview, objective measures of symptomatology and psychometric testing, with the goal of providing an expert independent opinion regarding the individuals’ diagnosis, prognosis and recommendations regarding treatment and occupational capacity.

-Simone specialises in providing File Reviews of Complex Cases to private and public sector clients across various industries including government, transport, emergency services, finance and health.
-She has extensive experience in providing expert advice on complex rehabilitation and case management issues.
-Simone uses a structured decision making approach based on known risk and protective factors, in both static (e.g., historically known to increase risk of injury/absence) and dynamic terms (i.e., amenable to change/management) in order to assist with promoting a sustainable return to work.
-Simone also provides case conceptualisation regarding the injured workers’ strengths and protective factors, which are subsequently linked to motivational engagement factors in order to promote optimal occupational rehabilitation outcomes.
+Our Psychologists specialise in providing File Reviews of Complex Cases to private and public sector clients across various industries including government, transport, emergency services, finance and health.
+We also have extensive experience in providing expert advice on complex rehabilitation and case management issues.
+Our Psychologists use a structured decision making approach based on known risk and protective factors, in both static (e.g., historically known to increase risk of injury/absence) and dynamic terms (i.e., amenable to change/management) in order to assist with promoting a sustainable return to work.
+We also provide case conceptualisation regarding the injured workers’ strengths and protective factors, which are subsequently linked to motivational engagement factors in order to promote optimal occupational rehabilitation outcomes.